 - Whole Foods (organic meat, poultry, wild-caught fish, organic vegetables, fruit, beans, legumes and whole grains)

 - Also, eat smaller meals more frequently that are easier to digest.

 - Supplement the diet with omega 3 fatty acid from a bioavailable source such as krill oil.

 - Pau d’Arco – This natural herb is a powerful antifungal, which may help eliminate H. Pylori infection that can cause peptic ulcers.

 - Turmeric – This yellow Indian spice can help ease inflammation and tighten the lining of the gut.

-- Ginger – This mild natural herb has been used for centuries to treat a variety of gastric complaints and helps ease the movement of food through the digestive tract.
+- Ginger – This mild natural herb has been used for centuries to treat a variety of

 - Marshmallow Root – Rich in mucilage, marshmallow root relieves inflamed mucosal tissue in the gut.